ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 Example: The user requests "en-US".
 The lookup then is

- * return messages.en-US.propertes if file and key is found or
+ * return messages_en-US.propertes if file and key is found or
- * return messages.en.propertes if file and key is found or
+ * return messages_en.propertes if file and key is found or
- * return messages.propertes if file and key is found or
+ * return messages_propertes if file and key is found or
  * return null

 If you specify